Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/README.md

 To enter the preview visual mode, use the `collectLaunchInfo` API to enable the mode and click the red floating button that appears on the app screen.
 For more information, see [collectLaunchInfo](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#collect-launch-information).

 {% hint style="info" %}
-The first mbox request made after making preview mode selections may sometimes fail due to a Target server caching issue.
-A workaround is to make the same mbox request again, which should now be succesful in retrieving the test offer.
-To ensure that the request is repeated, the mbox request may be called in the application's `viewWillAppear:` delegate on iOS or in the application's  `onResume` callback on Android.
-The mbox request can then be triggered by navigating to another view within the application and returning to the current view.
+After making preview mode selections, the first mbox request made may fail due to a caching issue on the Target server.
+For more information see https://docs.adobe.com/content/help/en/target/using/release-notes/known-issues-resolved-issues.html#preview.

+One workaround is to ensure your mbox request is in a location where it will be triggered as the user is navigating screens (e.g. `viewWillAppear` for iOS or `onResume` for Android).
+If the mbox calls are in the correct location, you can simply navigate away from the current screen then back to make the mbox request again.
 {% endhint %}

 {% tabs %}